pgjdbc/pgjdbc/docs/content/documentation/use.md

 ## Loading the Driver

-Applications do not need to explicitly load the org.postgresql.
-Driver class because the pgJDBC driver jar supports the Java Service Provider mechanism.
+Applications do not need to explicitly load the `org.postgresql.Driver` class because the pgJDBC driver jar supports the Java Service Provider mechanism.
 The driver will be loaded by the JVM when the application connects to PostgreSQL® (as long as the driver's jar file is on the classpath).

 > **NOTE**
 >